War crimes in the Sudanese civil war (2023–present)

 The RSF and Arab militias in Sudan are also accused of targeted torture and killings of intellectuals, politicians, professionals, and tribal leaders.
 Notable victims include Adam Zakaria Is'haq, a physician and human rights advocate, and Khamis Abakar, the governor of West Darfur, who was kidnapped, tortured, and executed.
 The RSF also targeted the families of their opponents, such as Mustafa Tambour's family.
 The SAF and RSF are accused of threatening, attacking, and killing journalists and activists during the conflict.
 The Sudanese Journalists Syndicate documented over 40 violations in May 2023 alone.
 Several journalists were injured or killed, and 13 newspapers ceased operations.
 Humanitarian workers were also targeted, with 18 killed and many others detained.

 The International Criminal Court and Amnesty International are investigating war crimes and crimes against humanity committed during the war.
 The SAF accused the RSF of perpetrating these crimes.
 General Abdel Fattah al-Burhan (SAF commander) established a committee to investigate these allegations.
 Several countries proposed a motion to the UN Human Rights Council for an investigation into the atrocities.
 The UN Human Rights Council voted to adopt a resolution creating a fact-finding committee on these crimes.
 Human Rights Watch and the United Nations Integrated Transition Assistance Mission in Sudan have called for measures to protect civilians.

 On 11 July 2025, the International Criminal Court (ICC) reported to the United Nations Security Council that war crimes and crimes against humanity are currently being committed in Sudan's Darfur region, including a severe humanitarian crisis with over 30 million people in need, amid the ongoing conflict.

+On 25 January 2026, WHO published a report on the situation in terms of public health, stating that around 33 million people are in need of humanitarian assistance, with 21 million more facing a food insecurity.